What is Shield CLI

 How It Works

-- Establishes an encrypted WebSocket tunnel to the public gateway
+- An encrypted WebSocket tunnel is established to the public Webgate, generating an Access URL

-- Visitors open the URL in a browser to operate the remote service
+- External users open the URL in a browser to operate the remote service

 Two Ways to Use